 AKI's Africa-Based Animal Welfare Organization Grant Program-2021

-Our Grant Program reaches worthy Africa-based organizations, beyond our 11 Partner Organizations and supports them to implement high impact projects aimed at improving the lives of domestic animals.
+Our Grant Program reaches worthy Africa-based organizations, beyond our Partner Organizations, and supports them to implement high impact projects aimed at improving the lives of domestic animals.
 This is the 4th year that we've been able to hold the only grant program that specifically targets animal welfare organizations in Africa and that is 100% donor-funded!

 AKI's 2021 Africa-Based Animal Welfare Organization Grantees

 The Nairobi Feline Sanctuary, Kenya - Construction of Individual Secure Cat Sleeping Units and Quarantine Structure